zdravkov/kendo-docs/getting-started/troubleshooting.md

 This page provides solutions for common problems you may encounter while working with Kendo UI widgets.

+## Checking for JavaScript errors

+JavaScript errors are likely to prevent a web page from working as expected.
+By default all browsers hide the JavaScript errors from the end user.

+Fortunately there are [browser developer tools](http://javascript.info/tutorial/development) to inspect and debug JavaScript errors.

 ## Known JavaScript Errors

 ### JavaScript error that jQuery is unavailable or undefined